Scholarships

 Eligibility and Awards

-Scholarships are awarded based on a combination of factors, including academic achievement, financial need, service to the college and community, and credit load.
-Financial need and academic merit scholarships are available.
-Awards range from $150 to more than $3,000 and are available for fall, winter, spring and summer semesters.
+Scholarships are awarded based on a combination of factors, including academic achievement, financial need, service to the college and community, and enrollment status.
+Awards range from $150 to more than $3,000 and are available for the fall, winter, spring, and summer semesters.

 Review Eligibility Requirements